eventide-project/contributor-assets/contributor-guide/contributor-guide.md

 ## More Reading

+The following resources are not required reading, but you may find them helpful.

 ### Doctrine of Useful Objects

 The overall design and implementation ethos is explained in the Doctrine of Useful Objects article.
 The article is published in a repository that includes example code.